How The Birth Of Christ Brought Together Foes On The Battlefield

 Over time, the British forces and the German forces began to warily climb out of their foxholes and approach one another.
 While at times language was difficult, there was an understanding.
-Gifts of food, drink and cigarettes were exchanged and singing was done.
-And for a brief moment, up and down the lines for hundreds of miles, the war was forgotten.
+Gifts of food, drink and cigarettes were exchanged and singing broke out amongst the enemies .
+For a brief moment, up and down the lines for hundreds of miles, the war was forgotten.

 Such is the power of this season.
 God gave those troops an opportunity to share their faith and love with their sworn enemy and it was not lost.
 It shows that even during the darkest of times, God is in control.
 The Christmas Spirit is one that is strong and, as shown on the battlefield 103 years ago, cannot broken.